Jiuduansha: Ecology

 Jiuduansha is the spawning ground for the hairy crab, one of the most important products of the Chinese fishing industry and a delicacy of the cuisine of Shanghai and eastern China.
 The shoals also host large communities of Cipango and Siberian prawn and swimming crabs.
 They are known to host 5 protected species of fish and 14 protected species of birds, including the black-faced spoonbill.
 All 14 observed species of aquatic mammals are protected and Jiuduansha is thought to be the most important habitat in China for the finless porpoise, the bottlenose dolphin, and the spotted seal.

 Many birds live on Jiuduansha, including wintering birds from Australia to Siberia, some of which are endangered species.
 Jiuduansha is an important transit station for these birds, since there are many fish for them to prey on, and the reeds are a good place for resting during the long journey.
 Most of the birds in Jiuduansha are first and second levels in protected animals in China.
-For example: Swan Goose; Oriental Stork; Spotted Greenshark; Platalea minor.
+For example: Swan Goose; Oriental Stork; Spotted Greenshank; Platalea minor.